LetsChurch/lets.church/services/gateway/README.md

 - Workers run workflows and activities.
 In development, Temporal uses Webpack to bundle workflow code for running inside V8 isolates.

+## Let's Church Temporal Specifics

+- There are three worker processes: background, transcode, and transcribe.
+- `background` handles all workflows as well as light weight activities
+- `transcode` handles all activities related to transcoding media
+- `transcribe` handles all activities related to transcribing media

+Splitting transcoding and transcribing activities across multiple workers makes it easy to scale those functions independently from each other.
+It also ensures that lighter background activities won't be blocked waiting for larger activities to finish.

 [Temporal]: https://temporal.io "Less plumbing, more coding"